 We’ve got quite a collection of activity ideas for learning about materials and their properties so I’ve brought them all together in one very long post.
 If you have any more ideas, I’d love to hear them, so do leave a comment below.
 You could also share photos to the Science Sparks facebook page.
 Don’t forget we’ve got 100s more great science investigations for kids you can try too!

-These activities are great for Key Stage 1 Science in the UK, but also fun for children of any age.
+These activities are perfect for Key Stage 1 Science in the UK, but also fun for children of any age anywhere in the world.

 Materials and their Properties Experiments